lightningrodlabs/mementer/README.md

   npm run start
   ```

-2. Navigate to [localhost:5000](http://localhost:5000) in your browser.
-You should see the UI running.
+2. The UI see the UI running!

 ## Releasing (manual)